OpenDog/MendixLinkContainer/README.md

 linkcontainer@opendog.org

 ## Credit
-This widget is a clone of Hunter Koppen widget with the same name
+This widget is a clone of Hunter Koppen's widget with the same name